purescript-hyper/hyper/docs/design.md

 responding to request.
 Let us have a look at the type signatures of some of those functions.

+We see that `headers` takes a traversable collection of headers, and gives back a middleware that, given a connection *where headers are ready to be written*, writes all specified headers, writes the separating CRLF before the HTTP body, and *marks the state of the response as headers being closed*.

 ``` purescript
 headers :: forall t m req res rw c.
            (Traversable t, Monad m, ResponseWriter rw m) =>